 The vet visit is also when certain conditions, like arthritis, can be identified and given treatment, such as Rimadyl (or Carprofen).
 So, what does a standard vet visit cost?

 These visits play an important role in maintaining your pet’s overall health, and every owner should expect to spend a certain amount on an appointment each year.
 Here we’ll break down the typical cost of an annual vet visit.

-There are four basic types of vet checkups for dogs: office calls, vaccine boosters, heartworm tests, and fecal exams.
-Each of these types of checkups has varying costs (depending on your location, specific vet, dog breed, etc.).
+For pet owners, the average vet cost depends on what they want out of the sessions.
+There are four basic types of vet check-ups for dogs: office calls, vaccine boosters, heartworm tests, and fecal exams.
+Each of these types of check-ups has varying costs (depending on your location, specific vet, dog breed, etc.).

 - Office Calls: $45-$55

 Once your dog or cat is into adulthood, these are the basic services that every pet parent should expect to pay for at the annual vet visit.